grafana/agent/docs/sources/flow/reference/cli/run.md

 state.

-The first node that is used to bootstrap a new cluster (also known as the "seed node") can either omit the flag that specifies peers to join or can try to connect to itself.
+The first node that is used to bootstrap a new cluster (also known as the "seed node") can either omit the flags that specify peers to join or can try to connect to itself.

 ### Clustering states